IKIM-Essen/HyDRA/README.md

 The usage of this workflow is described in the [Snakemake Workflow Catalog](https://snakemake.github.io/snakemake-workflow-catalog/?usage=<owner>%2F<repo>).

+### Performance

+It can be useful to reduce the number of threads used for all rules:

+`snakemake --use-conda --cores all --max-threads 4`

+This depends heavily on the rules used.

 ## License

 HyDRA is released under the [BSD-2 Clause](https://www.open-xchange.com/hubfs/2_Clause_BSD_License.pdf?hsLang=en).
 Please review the license file for more details.